 Among the significant unquantified incentives is the reduction in the volume of stormwater runoff, which can reduce the frequency and extent of localized flooding.
 When experienced repeatedly, these events can add to maintenance efforts and costs of new and existing developments.
 Moreover, mitigating flood risks with green infrastructure has a direct impact on property values.

 Similarly, rainwater conservation methods can cut down on water bills for landscape irrigation and non-potable purposes.
 The extent of saving will depend on the total use and severity of rain in the said region.
-For instance, the United States Environmental Protection Agency (EPA) reported that one large building in Seattle meets about 60 per cent of their toilet flushing needs with rainwater conservation.
+For instance, the United States Environmental Protection Agency (EPA) reported that one large building in Seattle meets about 60% of their toilet flushing needs with rainwater conservation.

 Surprisingly, crime reduction is also a crucial advantage related to green infrastructure.
 When planned to adorn open spaces, shrubs and taller trees can minimize restrictions in the line of sight.
 Alongside providing pleasant places for gathering, such arrangements correlate to factors like better safety and security, reduced vandalism, low littering, etc.